treeman/why_cryptocurrencies/IDEAS.md

 Give a man a gun and he can rob a bank, but give a man a bank, and he can rob the world
 - Tyrell Wellick, Mr. Robot

+“He who controls the spice controls the universe.”
+― Frank Herbert, Dune

+“Fear is the mind-killer.”
+― Frank Herbert , Dune

 # Better digital payments